microconfig/microconfig/README.md

 java -DtaskId=3456 -DsomeParam=value -jar microconfig.jar -r repo -d configs -e prod
 ```

-To speed up the build up to 3 times you can add `-Xverify:none` and `-XX:TieredStopAtLevel=1` Java VM params.
-Although build time for even big projects with hundreds of services is about 1-4 seconds.
+To speed up the build up to 3 times you can add `-XX:TieredStopAtLevel=1` Java VM param.
+Although build time for even big projects with hundreds of services is about 1-2 seconds.
 ```
-java -Xverify:none -XX:TieredStopAtLevel=1 -jar microconfig.jar -r repo -e prod
+java -XX:TieredStopAtLevel=1 -jar microconfig.jar -r repo -e prod
 ```

 Let's see examples of initial and destination folder layouts: